Call Today: (801) 507-1950 / Fax: (801) 507-1951

 Normal swelling of pregnancy can be treated with compression stockings, massage, and elevating your legs.

 P.S.
-It usually gets worse after you deliver, but will gradually improve over the first 2 weeks postpartum.
+It usually gets worse after you deliver, but will gradually improve over the first two weeks postpartum and should continue to decrease back to normal in the following weeks.

 Follow us on Instagram for more posts and information.